Lennon Wall Hong Kong

-We can never know the outcome of the protest movement in a counterfactual Hong Kong, the one where a pandemic never happens, but it’s easy to believe that had the CCP tried to pass and impose the NSL without the city’s people already sheltering from the pandemic, the response would have been protests more massive and determined than those of 2019.
+We can never know the outcome of the protest movement in Hong Kong had the pandemic never happened, but it’s easy to believe that had the CCP tried to pass and impose the NSL without the city’s people already sheltering from the pandemic, the response would have been protests more massive and determined than those of 2019.
 But we will never know.
 What we can do is find ways to push our own countries to pressure the Chinese government to cease their violations of human rights and basic freedom in Hong Kong and elsewhere.
 The people are still there and must not be forgotten.

 As the pandemic wanes and people have had time to regroup and reassess their options, a few small protests have begun to happen even as the crackdown intensifies.
 Friends in Hong Kong send me snapshots of posters, graffiti and protest art defiantly pasted up on former Lennon Wall sites despite the extreme risk such activity now carries.
 With such widespread and passionate resistance as 2019 saw, it’s truly hard to imagine the movement not rising again in some form.
 It would be a tragedy if Hong Kong, formerly a vibrant world city, became a second-tier shadow of its former self under mainland Chinese rule.
 The people deserve better.